nirajvnec/testLTC/README.md

+I'm glad to hear you had a good break, even though it was short.
+Spending quality time with your boy must have been wonderful!

 How are you?
 How was your break?
 Did you find it to be short or long enough?

 Set-Alias -Name homedir -Value {cd "C:\Users\nkuma152"}  # Replace path if needed